sajibcse68/MyDailyLearn/javascript/redux/redux-saga.md

   5. Child process is cancelled
   6. Go to step 2

+#### Effect: Select

+- Returns a copy of the application's state when yielded to
+- Any passed selectors are invoked

+#### Effect: Spawn

+- Creates a new process, similar to fork - caller is not interrupted
+- New process is not child of caller - will not be cancelled if caller errors or is itself cancelled

+#### Effects: All

+- Combines numerous take statements into one
+- Code execution resumes when all actions have been dispatched (in any order)

 ## Redux-saga Advantages

 - Synchronous looking code with an easy to follow step by step